open-reception/website/src/content/docs/research/problem-analysis.md

 ### Appointments

 - A client books an appointment
-- A practice schedules an appointment with a person by phone
+- A practice schedules an appointment with a person on the phone
-- A practice receives an appointment request (requiring confirmation)
+- A practice receives an appointment request (which must be confirmed)
-- A client wants to cancel an appointment
+- A client cancels an appointment
-- A client wants to reschedule an appointment
+- The practice staff cancels an appointment
 - A client attends an appointment
-- Practice staff receives a client with an appointment at check-in
+- The practice staff receives a client with an appointment at the reception
-- An actor is unavailable.
-Appointments must be rescheduled/canceled
+- The practice staff books an appointment for a client on the phone
-- A client is informed that an actor is unavailable
+- A practitioner is not available.
+The practice staff sets an absence

 Beyond the requirements we identified through our problem interviews, there are additional requirements that we won't address here.
 These are mostly technical in nature and should ensure smooth operation and security of patient data.